JoshuaW1990/comp150mob/note.md

 ## 10/06/2016
 1. Use the python crawler to extract the information of albums, artists, including the url of the image and the category
-2. Export the result in a csv file
+2. Export the JSON file
-3. Convert the csv file into JSON file
-4. Import the JSON file into firebase.
+3. Import the JSON file into firebase.